Next: defvar and asterisk, Up: defvar [Contents][Index]

 In this variable definition, the variable is given an initial value of

-, which makes sense, since if you have saved nothing, you want
+nil, which makes sense, since if you have saved nothing, you want

-nothing back if you give a yank
+nothing back if you give a yank command.
+The documentation string is

-, the first line of the
+documentation string of the defun, the first line of the

 documentation should be a complete sentence, since some commands, like

-, print only the first line of documentation.
+apropos, print only the first line of documentation.
 Succeeding

 lines should not be indented; otherwise they look odd when you use C-h

-v (describe-variable
+v (describe-variable).

 Next: defvar and asterisk, Up: defvar [Contents][Index]